-Wolfsbane Physical Characteristics
+Wolfsbane Physical Description

 Wolfsbane Distribution, Habitat, and Ecology

 Despite its toxicity, several types of Wolfsbane serve as a food source for the caterpillar form of several Lepidoptera native to local regions.
 Finally, with proper preparation, many of the various species also now serve medicinal purposes.
 This possibility occurs due to the specific compounds found within them.